arun-ajay/casino-blackjack/Contract/Readme.md

 **function getShuffle2(address player, string calldata rCom2, string calldata rP2) external returns (uint256[] memory)** - This function can only be called in reveal phase and hash(rCom2) must equal to map_rCom2_hash.
 This function will generate the second half (156 bit) of xor operation between rcom and rp.

+**function Payout(address player) external** - This function can only be called in the reveal phase.
+The cheating will be check with a commitment scheme.
+If the newly generated deck is the same as the old deck that was used in the game, the test pass. else, the cheating is detected.
+These functions will either call Player_Win or Casino_Win or Game_Pushed.
+Determine the result of the game.

+**function Clear(address player) external** - This function can only call by the casino and can only be called in the clear phase.
+It sets the game state to inactive.

+**function getPhase7Games() public view returns (address[] memory)** - This function can only call by casino.
+It returns all the player's account address that reaches the Clear phase.

+**function Player_check(address player) private view returns (uint256)** - Return the total value of player's cards with player's account address as argument.

+**function Casino_check(address player) private view returns (uint256)** - Return the total value of casino's cards with player's account address as argument (each player has corresponding casino's cards through mapping).